drlinggg/number-factorization/README.md

 ## input:
-power of two
+power of two, count of factors that number got.

 ## output:

-count of simple factors of this number

-string of them
+count of simple factors of this number string of them